 CRUD entails the essential operations performed in static data storage or databases, such as handling passive records or objects.
 CRUD essentially manipulates basic data.

 REST relies on representing resources via unique URLs, where resources are object abstractions, where the comment of a user can be a resource, for example.

 As such, REST entails more than a record in a Comment Table.
 REST is about the record’s relationship with the user resource and the post/comment that it is attached to.
 REST is a very high-level API style that interacts with a complex system.

-Of course, this article was not a complete tutorial – since it would take twenty pages to write one.
+Of course, this article was not a complete tutorial on how to create a WordPress CRUD system – since it would take twenty pages to write one.
 But do let us know if you have some questions, or would like to see a specific step-by-step example, and we will create one for you.

 We hope it was helpful in some way.